RedisLabs/redis-enterprise-k8s-docs/active_active_database_readme.md

 type: Opaque
 ```

-3. For the secret you collected generate a new secret with the credentials data and name it with the following convention: `redis-enterprise-<REC name>-<REC namespace>`, replace the `<REC name>` and the `<REC namespace>` with the Redis Enterprise Cluster name and the namespace where it resides in respectively.
+3. For the secret you collected generate a new secret with the credentials data and name it with the following convention: `redis-enterprise-<RERC name>`, replace the `<RERC name>` with the RERC name.
 The new example credentials secret generated from the Redis Enterprise cluster named "rec3" that resides in "ns3" namespace would look like this:
 ```
 apiVersion: v1